CDCgov/prime-reportstream/prime-router/docs/design/proposals/mapping-inventory-test-plan.md

 ### File naming
 Integration tests are currently rather challenging to read.
 At a minimum, we need a standard for naming the files.
 When testing mapping inventory segments, we will name files with the format `segment_spreadsheetRow#_testDesc`.
-An example, `PID_1`.
+An example, `PID_1_setting_condition`.
 The corresponding FHIR file will be named the same, but will have a `.fhir` extension.
 This way, it is very apparent not only what the file is testing, but which file goes with it.
 To make sure that these don't get out of sync, we will keep copies of the spreadsheets in our project which we will periodically, manually sync to the actual spreadsheets.
 During the sync, we will also write tickets for any new or changed rules/fields that need to be tested.

 ### Datatypes
 There are datatypes that are within the primary segments, for instance `XPN`.
-We don't want to test these repeatedly for each segment they appear in, so we will have separate files for each of them labeled like so `XPN_spreadsheetRow#`.
+We don't want to test these repeatedly for each segment they appear in, so we will have separate files for each of them labeled like so `XPN_spreadsheetRow#_testDesc`.

 ### File Structure
 Instead of piling these files into the existing file structure,